basarat/demo-typestyle/01-intro/script.md

 });
 ```

-You can apply this generated CSS class to the div quite easily:
+Because it is just a simple CSS class, you can apply to the div quite easily by using the html class attribute and assigning it the generated CSS className.

 ```js
 import { style } from 'typestyle';